Weapons

 Projectile

-You mask ask - why we need a prefab for projectiles, why not just make a ray-based shooting?
+You may ask - why we need a prefab for projectiles, why not just make a ray-based shooting?
 The answer is very simple - flexibility.
 Once we'll finish with this "complex" system, we'll get very flexible weapon system that will allow you to create weapons of any kind - it could be simple bullets, grenades, rockets, plasma, etc.

 As usual, we need a prefab for our projectile.
 Create a new scene and add a Cylinder mesh scene node there, make sure to orient it along the Z axis (blue one) and adjust its XY scale to make it thin enough - this will be our "projectile".
 It will represent a bullet trail, but in reality the "bullet" will be represented by a simple ray cast and the trail will be extended to a point of impact.
 Overall your prefab should look like this: